Calvin-Data-Science/cs375-376-public/content/schedule.md

 - [HandsOnLLM/Hands-On-Large-Language-Models: Official code repo for the O'Reilly Book - "Hands-On Large Language Models"](https://github.com/HandsOnLLM/Hands-On-Large-Language-Models)

 {{% /details %}}
+{{% details summary="Q&A" %}}
+> Is there a limit to how far back a transformer can look?
+And how are they improving it?
+For example, in a chatbot with more context, you can feel that it is getting dumber.

+"how far back a transformer can look" = its "context window".
+Things that limit that:

+1. the architecture. if position embeds are absolute (not, say, RoPE), then we need to set a limit before we even start training.
+2. computation.
+Plain self-attention is quadratic in squence length.
+So long attention takes way more computation time.
+This has seen lots of effort to optimize recently.
+3. Training.
+Gotta actually give the models examples of documents / conversations / etc. where long-range attention is needed, otherwise it won't learn it.

+> How does increased communication [via self-attention] actually translate to better token generation?

+Consider the case of asking an LLM to fix up a paragraph that you wrote.
+It needs to basically copy what you gave as input, but with some edits / changes at some places.
+Self-attention lets the network basically keep a running pointer to where you are in the input, grab what you said next, and repeat that or something similar in the output.
+A recurrent network (like LSTM), in contrast, would somehow have to encode your entire input into a single vector, and then decode that into the output, which is really challenging to learn to do reliably.

+{{% /details %}}
 {{% /calendar-week-header %}}
 {{% calendar-day dow="Monday" date="2025-03-31" %}}
 - Slides: [Neural Architectures](/slides/w10-nn-arch.html)